Mubashirr101/NightWinds_Cipher/README.md

 # NightWinds_Cipher
-NightWinds is an open-source Python application for text encoding and decoding using a custom cipher algorithm.
+NightWinds is a Python application for text encryption and decryption using a custom cipher algorithm.
 The application provides a user-friendly graphical interface for encoding and decoding plain text messages using a keyword-based encryption method.
 NightWinds allows users to specify a keyword, enter the plain text message, and instantly generate the corresponding encoded text.

 Key Features:
 - Encode plain text messages using a keyword-based encryption algorithm